-51 Outages 51.1 Overview 51.1.1 UCLL and UC Seeker.
-This required on Chorus' Network which may affect the LF Co-location Service supplied to the Access section summarises Chorus' responsibilities in nned and Unplanned Outages.
-51.2 Relationship with the UCLL and UCLF Co-location General Terms 51.2.1 General Terms oplies subject to the UCLL and UCLF Co-location s.
-Chorus' responsibilities in respect of outages are on 23 of the UCLL and UCLF Co-location General 51.3 General 51.3.1 the Access Se adversely affe al, Chorus will use all reasonable endeavours to give eker reasonable advice of outages which are likely to ct the UCLL and UCLF Co-location Service.
-If an ice impacting, the Access Seeker may need to advise 51.4 Planned Outages 51.4.1 Service for the uspend supply of the UCLL and UCLF Co-location purpose of conducting works, routine maintenance, or upgrades to Chorus' Network (Planned Outage).
-51.4.2 Chorus will us e all reasonable endeavours to: (a) anned Outage between the hours of 11.00 pm to 6.00 here Chorus believes that is practical; (b) advise the Acce ess Seeker in advance of any Planned Outage; and (c) provide the follo owing information: ' ' orief explanation of the reason for the Planned stage; e intended date, time and duration of the Planned stage; Se lescription of the UCLL and UCLF Co-location rvice (or the relevant part of it) which will be affected the Planned Outage; and () e name and contact details of Chorus' presentative(s) who gave the advice.
-51.5 Unplanned Outages 51.5.1 Chorus may so Service due to uspend supply of the UCLL and UCLF Co-location : (a) any unplanned UCLF Co-locati unavailability of Chorus' Network or the UCLL and on Service; or (b) - de or safeguard service to the emergency or other es (Unplanned Outage).
-51.5.2 Chorus will us e all reasonable endeavours to:
+51. Outages 51.1 Overview 51.1.1 Co-lo sumn Work may be required on Chorus' Network which may affect the UCLF Co-location Service supplied to the Access Seeker.
+This section summarises Chorus' responsibilities in respect of Planned and Unplanned Outages.
+51.2 Relationship with the UCLF Co-location General Terms 51.2.1 Choru This section applies subject to the UCLF Co-location General Terms.
+Chorus' responsibilities in respect of outages are set out in section 21 of the UCLF Co-location General Terms.
+51.3 General 51.3.1 Acces adver Where practical, Chorus will use all reasonable endeavours to give the Access Seeker reasonable advice of outages which are likely to adversely affect the UCLF Co-location Service.
+If an outage is service impacting, the Access Seeker may need to advise its customers.
+51.4 Planned Outages 51.4.1 Chorus may suspend supply of the UCLF Co-location Service for the purpose of conducting works, routine maintenance, remedial work or upgrades to Chorus' Network (Planned Outage).
+51.4.2 Choru Chorus will use all reasonable endeavours to: (a) conduct any Planned Outage between the hours of 11.00 pm to 6.00 am inclusive, where Chorus believes that is practical; (b) advise the Access Seeker in advance of any Planned Outage; and (c) provide the following information: (i) a brief explanation of the reason for the Planned Outage; the intended date, time and duration of the Planned Outage; (iii) a description of the UCLF Co-location Service (or the relevant part of it) which will be affected by the Planned Outage; and (iv) the name and contact details of Chorus' representative(s) who gave the advice.
+51.5 Unplanned Outages 51.5.1 Choru rus may suspend supply of the UCLF Co-location Service due to: Outages (a) any unplanned unavailability of Chorus' Network or the UCLF Co-location Service; or (b) in order to provide or safeguard service to the emergency or other essential services (Unplanned Outage).

-- (a) give the Access Seeker as much advice as possible of the existence of any Unplanned Outage; - (b) advise the Access Seeker as soon as reasonably practical after Chorus becomes aware of any Unplanned Outage; and - (c) answer any reasonable questions from the Access Seeker about the extent and duration of any Unplanned Outage. - 51.5.3 If the Access Seeker becomes aware of any Unplanned Outage before it receives advice from Chorus under clause 51.5.2, the Access Seeker will make reasonable efforts to notify Chorus as soon as reasonably practical.
+- 51.5.2 Chorus will use all reasonable endeavours to: - (a) give the Access Seeker as much advice as possible of the existence of any Unplanned Outage; - (b) advise the Access Seeker as soon as reasonably practical after Chorus becomes aware of any Unplanned Outage; and - (c) . answer any reasonable questions from the Access Seeker about the extent and duration of any Unplanned Outage. - 51.5.3 If the Access Seeker becomes aware of any Unplanned Outage before it receives advice from Chorus under clause 51.5.2, the Access Seeker will make reasonable efforts to notify Chorus as soon as reasonably practical.